sheffield-bioinformatics-core/2017-07-19-galaxy-workshop/01-pre-processing.md

 <div class="alert alert-warning">
-**Question:** Scroll along the chromosome and inspect the coverage of various genes.
-Do you see any genes that might be up/downregulated in `batch` samples?
+**Question:** Inspect the coverage of genes `YAL054C` and `YAR028W`.
+Do you see any evidence for them being up- or down-regulated in the experiment?
 </div>

 ## Section 5.
 Quantification (Counting reads in features)